Taylor Swift Hints At New Music To Her Fans: ‘When There’s New Music, You Will Be The First To Know.’

 “I’ve learned a lot — life is really unpredictable,” Swift said.
 “People can make forecasts and predictions, but they may not come true if there’s an unforeseeable factor involved.
 And in this case, that factor was my fans.
 I honestly owe everything in my life to you.”

-Swift’s fans have been speculating new music for weeks with due to the singer’s recent public appearances.
+Swift’s fans have been speculating on new music for weeks, due to the singer’s recent public appearances.
 She appeared on the cover of Elle magazine for its March cover, which led fans to believe that she was promoting new music.
 The “You Belong With Me” singer also hinted at working on new music during the 2018 American Music Awards.
-At the show, Swift mentioned that she was “excited about the next chapter” as she accepted her award for favorite pop/rock album.
+At the show, Swift mentioned that she was “excited about the next chapter,” as she accepted her award for favorite pop/rock album.

 The singer addressed the theories from her fans during her acceptance speech and said while she adores them for noticing what she says and does, she will announce her new music when the time is right.